Alaskan Adventure

 Alyeska Resort

-Located in the small quaint town of Girdwood, the premium Alyeska Resort is truly a rustic chic retreat and Alaskan through and through.
-Just South of Anchorage along the Turnagain Arm, Alyeska is the perfect base camp for all of your activities in and around Anchorage and the Kenai.
+Located in the small quaint town of Girdwood, the premium Alyeska Resort is a rustic chic retreat and Alaskan through and through.
+Just South of Anchorage along the Turnagain Arm, Alyeska is the perfect base camp for all your activities in and around Anchorage and the Kenai.
 Dark cherry woods, high lofty ceilings, blazing fireplaces, and native Alaskan art and artifacts add to the local allure and ambiance throughout.
 A phenomenal food and wine program, a top-notch spa, and one of the best beds you will ever sleep in make for a very spoiled sojourn.

 Stillpoint Lodge

 Situated in the idyllic small port of Halibut Cove, Alaska, Stillpoint is Alaska Luxury Lodging at its finest with its pristine beauty and upscale ambiance.
 Nestled between snow-capped mountains and the lovely treasure of Kachemak Bay, it is surrounded by a bounty of beauty.
-The tiny town itself is a mix of both a fishing village and an artist enclave.
+The tiny town is a mix of a fishing village and an artist enclave.

 *All images of Alaska are courtesy of Karen Loftus, except for accommodations and if otherwise stated.